tinymce/tinymce-docs/enterprise/paste-from-word.md

 ### powerpaste_allow_local_images

-When set to true base64 encoded images using a data URI in the copied content will not be removed after pasting.
+When set to true Base 64 encoded images using a data URI in the copied content will not be removed after pasting.

 The default is false.